 Torres Perez, A., 2011.
 Tribological assessment of oil condition sensors for marine launching equipment.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: